Quansight/ragna/docs/community/contribute.md

 with or without the Pixi shell activated.

-Together, these are the CI checks that take place on GitHub.
+Rather than just naively running the above checks together, this will run _exactly_ what is run on the CI.
+This includes running pre-commit (see below).

 ### Setup pre-commit hooks (optional)